 Focus on the Lord.

-If God has released you, like He did me, from that callous indifference then now is your time to get healthy.
+If God has released you, as He did me, from that callous indifference then now is your time to get healthy.
 To figure out what healthy relationships look like.
 To explore God’s plan for your life.
 To seek God on what Kingdom work, He has for you.
 To minister to others who need your guidance and your testimony.
 To heal your children.
 To bring them back into line with God’s plan.
 To put God back into that rightful place in your home.
 Worshiping God, not man.

 Keeping your eyes on the cross is not going out looking for another man.
 I know some may not agree with this, but I do not think God is going to bring another man into your life while you are still married to the first.
 He’s not going to bring a man when you haven’t put Him back at the center of your life.
 That’s not God.
 That’s not God’s plan.
 God takes much longer than that.
 And He wants your heart healed first.

 Instead, that’s the devil and his schemes.
 Run from that!
-It’s danger.
+It’s dangerous.
 It’s deadly.
 And I think you’ll find someday that you just replaced that holey bucket with another holey bucket.
 Two lonely people who will find that they are two of the loneliest people inside of marriage.
 No peace will be in that home.

 Don’t be afraid, for I am with you.
 Don’t be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with My victorious right hand. – Isaiah 41:10 NLT